responsibleproblemsolving/energy-usage/README.md

 * **Assumed Carbon Equivalencies**: The formulas used to convert from kWh to CO<sub>2</sub> based on the energy mix of the location (for international locations, see below for more information).

 * **Emissions Comparison**: What the emissions would be for the same energy used in a representative group of US states and countries.
+Note that if these locations are specified as described below these default values are not shown.

-Not part of a section is the energy used by the process, which is optionally printed.
+* **Process used**: The amount of energy running the program used in total.

 The PDF report contains the same sections, but does not include the process duration or the emissions comparison momentarily.